20 Cheap Healthy Snacks Under $1

 Cost: $0.52-$1 per ½ cup serving

 Sick of yogurt?
 Pick up some cottage cheese.
-The dairy-based snack is a good addition to your diet because it’s high in protein and light in the calorie department.
-It’s also considered a complete protein, which means it contains all nine essential amino acids your body needs to function properly and build metabolism-revving muscle.
-And speaking of ways to make your metabolism soar, check out these 55 Best-Ever Ways to Boost Your Metabolism.
+The cheap healthy snack is a good addition to your diet because it's high in protein and light in the calorie department.
+It's also considered a complete protein, which means it contains all nine essential amino acids your body needs to function properly and build metabolism-revving muscle.

 Cost: 62 cents per cup